 Meeting attendance reached a peak of 73 participants at the May 14, 1973 meeting."

 The group started out as the Central Kentucky Genealogical Society.
-Years later, the group would transform into the Kentucky Genealogical Society.
+Less than one year later, the group would transform into the Kentucky Genealogical Society.

 Gathering Kentucky Genealogy Records

 Shelby went on to describe the group activities and accomplishments.
 The group knew that vital records and other historical artifacts were needed to support the genealogical studies.

 The first projects included gathering these important Kentucky records and documentation:

 - Cataloging tombstone inscriptions for 74 cemeteries in Franklin County

 - Collecting a list of Kentucky surnames being researched

 - Transcribing and indexing the 1850 Fayette County Kentucky census

 - Collecting genealogies and family lines to share